Lab Equipment Donation Appraisal: IRS Fair Market Value for Scientific and School Equipment

 What changes valuation most in donation context?

 Documented function does.
-Model verification, calibration status, and resale limits usually move value more than cosmetic condition alone.
+Model verification, calibration records, and resale limits usually move value more than cosmetic condition alone.

 Can I use only a screenshot of an auction lot?